shawnr/practical-javascript/data-types/54-other-primitive-data-types.md

 # Other Primitive Data Types

-JavaScript also gives us a few Data Types that are used in more specific ways: Undefined, Null, and Symbols.
+JavaScript also gives us a few Data Types that are used in more specific ways: Boolean, Undefined, Null, and Symbols.

+## Boolean

+The Boolean Data Type has a value that is either `true` or `false`.
+These types of variables are helpful when controlling the logical flow of a program.
+We often use different logic to determine a `true` or `false`

 ## Undefined